Brian Kershisnik: Criticism

 In June 2017, the BYU Museum of Art opened the exhibition The Interpretation Thereof: Contemporary LDS Art and Scripture.
 Kershisnik's work, Descent From the Cross, is included in this exhibition, which Sean Rossiter criticized for depicting Christ too lightly, and as he argues, limiting the emotional weight of Crucifixion of Jesus.
 In 2011, Geoff Wichert criticised some of Kershisnik symbols as being esoteric and theologically specific.
 Writing for the Phoenix New Times, Tricia Parker commented that the people in his paintings are emotionally ambiguous because they are literally two-dimensional, but that this ambiguity makes them relatable.

 Permanent and long-term exhibitions and collections

 Several institutions display Kershisnik's work permanently or on a long-term basis.
 These include the Beverly Taylor Sorenson Arts and Education Complex at the University of Utah, the BYU Museum of Art, the Springville Museum of Art, and the Covey Center for the Arts.
-The collections in Illinois State University and the University of Ohio also include some of his works.
+The collections in Illinois State University and Ohio University also include some of his works.